SupreetTarwarkar/NSE-Derivatives-Market-Analytics-Dashboard/README.md

 ### 1. Home

-The Home page is designed as a **latest available trading-day snapshot**, based on the **Last Updated** date shown on the report.
+The Home page is designed as a **latest available trading day snapshot**, based on the **Last Updated** date shown on the report.
 It brings together three areas on one screen:

 * **FII Derivatives KPIs:** The derivative instrument can be changed to analyse Buy, Sell, Net, and End-of-Day Open Interest activity across the latest available data.